Is Oxford or Cambridge Better For Economics in 2025?

 Oxford

-There are 200 clubs to chose from at Oxford, 1 for every taste, hobby, and interest.
-These range from debating societies, rowing clubs all the way to MBA tournaments.
+There are 200 clubs to choose from at Oxford, one for every taste, hobby, and interest.
+These range from debating societies, rowing clubs, all the way to MBA tournaments.

-In regard to Economic specific clubs, you could enrol into the:
+In regard to Economic specific clubs, you could enrol on the:

-• Oxford Business Network, a club where you students exchange ideas and interested around Finance, entrepreneurship, Economics and Law.
+• Oxford Business Network, a club where students exchange ideas relating to Finance, Entrepreneurship, Economics and Law.

 Oxford Economics Society Logo